Skip to main content

 Potassium-sparing medications (spironolactone, eplerenone, amiloride, triamterene) and ACE inhibitors or ARBs (lisinopril, losartan) cause your body to hold onto potassium.
 Adding supplements or even heavy salt substitute use on top can push levels into a danger zone.
 We always check a basic metabolic panel before changing supplements in this group.

 Higher dietary potassium is associated with a lower risk of stroke, likely through its effects on blood pressure and arterial stiffness.
-Population studies suggest each 1,000 mg per day increase in potassium intake correlates with about an 11 percent lower stroke risk.
+Population studies suggest each 1,000 mg per day increase in potassium intake correlates with about an 11% lower stroke risk.
 Food-first intake is the most reliable way to get there.

 Yes, potassium intake becomes more important with age, because kidney function naturally declines and blood pressure tends to creep up.
 The combination of more sodium-heavy convenience food and lower kidney clearance puts older adults at higher risk for both deficiency and excess.
 We adjust the strategy by checking labs every 6 to 12 months.